AI Employees

 How AI Employees Are Different from Automation Tools

-Most businesses have some form of automation — an email sequence, a Zap that creates a CRM contact when a form is submitted.
-AI Employees go further in three important ways:
+Most businesses already have some form of automation — an email sequence, a Zap that creates a CRM contact when a form is submitted.
+AI Employees go beyond connector tools in three important ways:

 They handle the whole task, not just the trigger